major-s/labcirs/README.rst

 Click on the admin button at the top of the page

 Add new department.
-In fresh installation there are neither reporters nor reviewers.
+In the fresh installation, there are neither reporters nor reviewers.
 You can add them by clicking on the green cross next to the corresponding dialogue.
 You will have to add the new users during this procedure too: